-Hand and Wrist Conditions
+Hand & Wrist Conditions

 Dr. Pamela Mehta, MD

-Hand Doctor, San Jose
+Hand Surgeon in San Jose

 Table of Contents

-Expert Care From an Orthopedic Doctor
+Expert Care From a Hand Specialist

-If you are experiencing hand and wrist pain or numbness, Dr. Mehta can help you get back to your normal activities.
-She offers concierge care, which means that you will have her undivided attention throughout your treatment.
-She will work with you to create a personalized treatment plan that meets your individual needs.
+She offers concierge care, meaning you will have her undivided attention during treatment.
+She will work with you to create a personalized treatment plan that meets your needs.

 Book a Consultation with Dr. Pamela Mehta, MD